Last Updated on March 28, 2021

 - Bus number 445 from Stop 40, Adelaide Street

 The sanctuary is open every day even public holidays – we went on Christmas day!

-If you are planning to visit more than once a yearly pass maybe more cost effective at $185 for a family of 2 adults plus 3 children, $135 for a family of 1 adult and 3 children, $70 an adult, $55 for a student aged 14-17 years), $45 for a child aged 3-13 and $55 for pensioners) Prices correct 1/1/18 but do check on the website.
+If you are planning to visit more than once a yearly pass maybe more cost effective at $185 for a family of 2 adults plus 3 children, $145 for a family of 1 adult and 3 children, $70 an adult, $50 for a student aged 14-17 years), $50 for a child aged 3-13 and $50 for pensioners)

 There are cafés in the sanctuary where you can purchase food/drink etc.

 There is free Wi-Fi everywhere in the sanctuary.

 How do I know what is on when visiting Lone Pine Koala Sanctuary?